Edoardopericoli/car-recognition-app/README.md

 # CarModelClassifier

 ## Getting Started
-This project allows to predict the model, the brand and the year of a car based on an image of that.
+The first part of the project allows to predict the model, the brand and the year of a car based on an image.
+The second part of the project is about generating new car images using an alternative generator architecture (StyleGAN) for GANs.
 It is organized in 3 main files to be run by the user, 5 folders for the code and 1 folder for the data.
 All the detailed info about the code and the functions can be found in the _docs/docs.pdf_ file.
+The results obtained can be visualized on the _Report\_Cars_ Jupyter Notebook.

 ## Installation
-To install all the requirement run the following command:
+To install all the requirements run the following command:

 ```
 pip install -r requirements.txt